European Compliance Community to Gather in Amsterdam 20-22 March 2023

 SCCE & HCCA CEO Gerry Zack says the two highlights for this year's conference are the return to in-person and the slate of European-based speakers lined up to lead the conference sessions.
 "I am so excited to once again be in-person with the European Compliance and Ethics Community in 2023 after having to utilize a virtual format the past three years.
 We have a superb agenda filled with sessions and speakers reflecting the current compliance and ethics landscape specific to Europe."

-The European Compliance & Ethics Institute was created to support practitioners in their efforts to maintain global compliance and ethics programmes.
-Compliance professionals will engage face to face with colleagues and compliance and ethics leaders to address the latest compliance challenges, solutions, and strategies.
-Participants are expected from across Europe and around the world and will have the opportunity to expand their professional networks as well as their knowledge base.
+The European Compliance & Ethics Institute (ECEI) was created to support practitioners in their efforts to maintain global compliance and ethics programmes.
+Compliance professionals will engage face to face with colleagues and compliance and ethics leaders to address the latest compliance challenges, solutions, and strategies while expanding their professional networks.

 Session topics include: